petrakol/blockxpand-icp/docs/ARCHITECTURE.md

 2. **Cycle monitor** – Every heartbeat checks the cycle balance and calls a wallet canister to top up when needed.
 Failures trigger exponential backoff and each event is logged in stable memory.
 3. **Metrics** – Query and heartbeat counts plus cycle balance are tracked and can be queried via the `get_metrics` endpoint.
 Metrics state is preserved across upgrades.
 4. **Upgrade flow** – Before upgrades the cycle log, ledger metadata and LP caches and metrics are saved to stable memory.
 They are restored in `post_upgrade` so the canister resumes operation without warming up again.
+5. **Config watchers** – Ledger and pool configuration files are watched on native builds.
+Missing files log an error and duplicate watchers are ignored.
+Reloads clear caches and restart warming so updates take effect immediately.
+6. **Claim handling** – When the `claim` feature is enabled, calls are serialized per principal with an expiring mutex, limited per day and blocked for deny-listed principals.

 The [README](../README.md) explains how to configure environment variables and run the deployment script.
 The integration tests under `tests/` launch a local replica to exercise these processes end‑to‑end.